scala.annotation

 -

-trait StaticAnnotationclass beanGetterclass beanSetterclass companionClassclass companionMethodclass companionObjectclass fieldclass getterclass languageFeatureclass paramclass setterclass uncheckedCapturesclass uncheckedStableclass uncheckedVariancetrait ConstantAnnotationtrait ClassfileAnnotationclass elidableclass implicitAmbiguousclass implicitNotFoundclass nowarnclass SerialVersionUIDclass deprecatedclass deprecatedInheritanceclass deprecatedOverridingtrait MacroAnnotationtrait RefiningAnnotationclass alphaclass capabilityclass compileTimeOnlyclass constructorOnlyclass experimentalclass widenclass intoclass publicInBinaryclass retainsclass retainsArgclass retainsByNameclass retainsCapclass showAsInfixclass staticclass strictfpclass switchclass tailrecclass targetNameclass threadUnsafeclass transparentTraitclass unspecializedclass unusedclass varargsclass BeanPropertyclass BooleanBeanPropertyclass unboxclass untrackedCapturesclass deprecatedNameclass inlineclass nativeclass noinlineclass specializedclass throws[T]class transientclass volatiletrait TypeConstraintclass fromAboveclass patternTypeclass SplicedTypeclass mainclass uncheckedShow all
+trait StaticAnnotationclass beanGetterclass beanSetterclass companionClassclass companionMethodclass companionObjectclass fieldclass getterclass languageFeatureclass paramclass setterclass uncheckedCapturesclass uncheckedStableclass uncheckedVariancetrait ConstantAnnotationtrait ClassfileAnnotationclass elidableclass implicitAmbiguousclass implicitNotFoundclass nowarnclass SerialVersionUIDclass deprecatedclass deprecatedInheritanceclass deprecatedOverridingtrait MacroAnnotationtrait RefiningAnnotationclass alphaclass capabilityclass compileTimeOnlyclass constructorOnlyclass experimentalclass widenclass intoclass publicInBinaryclass retainsclass retainsArgclass retainsByNameclass retainsCapclass showAsInfixclass staticclass strictfpclass switchclass tailrecclass targetNameclass threadUnsafeclass transparentTraitclass unspecializedclass unusedclass varargsclass BeanPropertyclass BooleanBeanPropertyclass untrackedCapturesclass useclass deprecatedNameclass inlineclass nativeclass noinlineclass specializedclass throws[T]class transientclass volatiletrait TypeConstraintclass fromAboveclass patternTypeclass SplicedTypeclass mainclass uncheckedShow all

 Annotation classes extending this trait only accept constant values as arguments.